 - pinch of kosher salt

-- 1 tbsp almond milk (or skim or water)
+- 1 tablespoon almond milk (or skim or water)

 Half the avocado and remove the pit.